 Not only is Incarna Consulting is the only Saskatchewan ADR firm with a member of the Canadian Arbitration Committee for the ICC International Court of Arbitration, we also proudly host the first Saskatchewan resident appointee to a trade commission advisory council.

 THE INCARNA ADVANTAGE

-We are the only firm in Canada licensed to provide the full suite of New Ways training for youth, families experiencing high-conflict divorce and separation, and workplace conflict, and we hold several certifications from the Canadian Centre for Occupational Health and Safety/Worksafe Saskatchewan for Workplace Investigations and Inspections.
+We are the only firm in Canada licensed to provide the full suite of New Ways training for youth, families experiencing high-conflict divorce and separation, and workplace conflict.
+We are also certified by the Canadian Centre for Occupational Health and Safety and Worksafe Saskatchewan for workplace incident investigations and inspections.